 Modern Slavery Act Statement

-This statement is made by Liberty Charge Ltd (“Liberty Charge”) in accordance and compliance with the relevant obligations under the UK Modern Slavery Act 2015 and has been approved by and on behalf of the Liberty Charge that carried on business in the United Kingdom as at 13 July 2020.
+This statement is made by Liberty Charge Limited (“Liberty Charge”) in accordance and compliance with the relevant obligations under the UK Modern Slavery Act 2015.

 Liberty Charge maintains our commitment to respecting human rights, including the elimination of slavery and human trafficking in our supply chains and operations.
 We embolden any individual who has concerns about unethical behaviour across our business or operations to speak up and to do so without fear of retaliation.